andymckay/readmes/for-reports.md

 * If relevant I want a meeting to have working notes that everyone in the meeting can collaborate on.
 * I like clear purpose and action items coming out of the meeting.
 * I might reject a meeting that doesn't have some of those features.
+* I suggest people vote with their feet, if a meeting is not useful to you don't go.